splunk/public-o11y-docs/sp-oncall/admin/get-started/getting-started-spoc.rst

 If you are an individual user who will be on-call and responding to incidents, the :ref:`spoc-user-guide` will help you become oriented to the Splunk On-Call user interface.

-We offer two getting started guides: one for admins and one for users.

 Access the following topics to learn about Splunk On-Call: